DarrelKarikari/DarrelKarikari/README.md

     <div>
       <p class="project-description">
         <strong>Project Overview:</strong>
         Using this restaurant simulator, users may design their menu and interact with it through an easy-to-use graphical user interface (GUI), from which they can print a physical receipt.
-The project calls independent classes to generate functionality and uses a PrinterJob API to access the Windows OS printing system in order to develop this GUI.
+The project calls independent classes to generate functionality and uses a PrinterJob API to access the Windows OS printing system to develop this GUI.
 Java's abstract classes and inheritance functionality are also utilized to create a Java JFrame.
         <br><br>
         <strong>Personal Experience:</strong>
         As part of my final project for a university course called 'CP213', I wanted to demonstrate my skills in Java to create a well-imagined final project and truly make software that demonstrates my fluency in the programming language and comfortability in using it.